BenConway/benconway.art/content/science/data-visualization.md

 margin-right: auto}
 </style>

-Lately I've been experimenting with data visualization.
+Lately I've been experimenting with data visualization using Python and Matplotlib.
 I also recently read Rachel Carson's classic book, _The Sea Around Us,_ which inspired me to try visualizing the tides.
 This page is a collection of some of my experiments.
 I'll update this page whenever I finish a new visualization.
 Data from https://tidesandcurrents.noaa.gov unless otherwise noted.

 <img class="centered" src="/img/TideSound-web.jpg" width=95%></img>
 <br/>